neumino/thinky/documentation/introduction.md

 #### What is thinky?

-`thinky` is a light ORM for Node.js and RethinkDB.
+`thinky` is a light [Node.js](http://nodejs.org) ORM for [RethinkDB](http://rethinkdb.com).

-It wraps the `rethinkdbdash` driver and provide a few more features than the native driver, like models, easy joins etc.
+It wraps the [rethinkdbdash](https://github.com/neumino/rethinkdbdash) driver and provide a few more features than the native driver, like models, easy joins etc.

-The point of `thinky` is to make retrieving/saving/deleting joined documents from RethinkDB as easy as possible.
+The goal of `thinky` is to make retrieving/saving/deleting joined documents from RethinkDB as easy as possible.

 #### What are the advantages of using thinky?

 - __Less code to write__
-    - It uses `rethinkdbdash` and not the official driver.
-Therefore all the queries are executed without having to deal with connections.
+    - It uses `rethinkdbdash` and connections are automatically created and kept in a pool.
     - It provides Models and handle joins in a nice and efficient way:
         - saving joined documents can be done with a single command: `saveAll`.
         - retrieving joined documents can be done with a single command: `getJoin`.